 It is possible to configure some common Windows applications such as PuTTY and WinSCP to access our systems without entering a password at every login.
-This method uses public-private key pairs, a cryptographic system where the public key is disseminated on the remote systems that require secure access.
-Remote systems authenticate users by comparing the public key with the private key provided by the user.
-The strength of this system relies on keeping the private key private, using it on systems only accessible by user (e.g. private laptops, desktops).
+This method uses passphrase protected public-private key pairs, a cryptographic system where the public key is disseminated to the remote system that require secure access.
+Remote systems authenticate users by encrypting a message using the public key that can only be decrypted with the private key hold by the user.
+The strength of this system relies on keeping the private key private, using it on systems only accessible by the user (e.g. private laptops, desktops).

 Generate Public/Private key pair

-To create a new key pair, select the type of key to generate from the bottom of the screen, SSH-2 RSA with 2048 bit key size is good for most people.
-Then click Generate, and start moving the mouse within the Window.
+To create a new key pair, select the type of key to generate from the bottom of the screen, ED25519 is the type of key that we recommended.
+Then click “Generate”, and start moving the mouse within the Window.

 Installing the public key as an authorized key on SCW systems